Coming Soon 👀 At the beginning of April, you’ll be

 The buyer will be able to read the comic, with the help of a nuclear physics lab that he probably can afford.
 Check out the tech used to scan papyrus rolls from Pompeii.

-mokspr Premium Member about 8 hours ago
+mokspr Premium Member 3 months ago

 Well Darling, just go over there and click the “unfollow” button and you won’t have to read Last Kiss ever again.
 Now for telling you that, I want you to leave $1,000,000 in bitcoin in a paper bag behind the third toilet in the “gents” down at the Greyhound depot.